gdh1995/vimium-c/README.md

 Release Notes
 -------------

+Not yet released:
+* add **Visual Mode**, and support all commands of public/Vimium's.
+* add commend `clearFindHistory` to remove all find mode history, in normal mode incognito mode.

 1.54:
 * **WARNING**: change modifier keys' order into `m-c-a-` (breaking)
 * add `LinkHints.activateModeToEdit` to select an editable area with hints